 - Composed by the same guy who did the music for Final Fantasy Tactics!

 - YOU RAISE ME UUUUUUP...

 - It's made even more ironic when one remembers that in the show, Juliet would not abide disrespect of any kind toward Hermione.
 These particular fans of hers certainly aren't living by her example...

-Idiot Plot — The Capulet faction can be forgiven for keeping Juliet hidden and making her pose as a boy, since everyone knows the last remaining Capulet is female and they can't afford to leave Neo Verona in itself.
-Keeping Juliet Locked Out of the Loopin regards to her own heritage until her Dangerous Sixteenth Birthday, however, is downright idiotic since it means Juliet is completely unprepared to become the leaderess of the group and command them against the tyrannical Montague regime, and it takes a HEAVY mental/emotional toll on her.
+- Idiot Plot: The Capulet faction can be forgiven for keeping Juliet hidden and making her pose as a boy, since everyone knows the last remaining Capulet is female and they can't afford to leave Neo Verona itself.
+Keeping Juliet Locked Out of the Loop in regards to her own heritage until her Dangerous 16th Birthday, however, is downright idiotic since it means Juliet is completely unprepared to become the leader of the group and command them against the tyrannical Montague regime, and it takes a HEAVY mental/emotional toll on her.
 And they're shocked and even angry that the poor girl is completely shocked and unable to handle it at first?
 Please!